chrisjbillington/inotify_simple/README.md

 returns events as `namedtuple` objects after unpacking them with the `struct` module.
-`inotify_add_watch()` and `inotify_rm_watch()` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is expected to keep track of itself, just as one would use `inotify` from C. Works with Python 2.7 and Python >= 3.2.
+`inotify_add_watch()` and `inotify_rm_watch()` are wrapped with no changes at all, taking and returning watch descriptor integers that calling code is expected to keep track of itself, just as one would use `inotify` from C. Requires Python 3.6 or higher.

 [View on PyPI](http://pypi.python.org/pypi/inotify_simple) |
 [Fork me on github](https://github.com/chrisjbillington/inotify_simple) |